Applications to the Laidlaw Programme

 You need to submit the following in your application:

-- Application form
+- Online application form

-- Personal motivation video
+- Leadership statement video

-- Letter of support from academic supervisor(s)
+- Letter of support from proposed supervisor(s)

 - The student’s academic record